srdjan/srdjan.github.io/README.md

 My home page  [see it here!](https://srdjan.github.io/)

-MAy use in the future:
+May use in the future:

+- font sizing:
+  :root {
+    font-size: calc(1rem + 0.25vw);
+  }
-Mindful Palettes series no. 52 - Color sampler with color codes:
+- Mindful Palettes series no. 52 - Color sampler with color codes:
  #FDFDFE, #EEF0F3, #EEFF99, #1A9597, #104071, and #000022

 Example css: